surfacesyntacticud/website/content/guidelines/u/relations/comp_obl.md

 ## Oblique complement of a noun

 Like the example above shows (*J'ai peur des araignées*) `comp:obl` can also be used for the complement of a noun.
 This happens when the noun is part of a light verb construction.
-To learn more about these constructions, clic [here](../../particular_phenomena/lvc).
+For more information about these constructions, please visit our [dedicated page](../../particular_phenomena/lvc).

 {{< conll >}}
 # text_fr = China is facing serious problems